LuckyMcBeast/stoglr/README.md

 ### <a name="design"></a> Design Principles

-This system was built with the follow design requirements in mind:
+This system was built with the following design requirements in mind:

 - should be easy for developers to use
 - should be very fast as to not slow down regular operations